MicrosoftDocs/appcenter-docs/docs/sdk/distribute/android.md

 ## Use private distribution group

 By default, Distribute uses a public distribution group.
-If you want to use a private distribution group, you will need to explicitly set it via `setUpdateTrack` API.
+If you want to use a private distribution group, you'll need to explicitly set it via `setUpdateTrack` API.

 ```java
 Distribute.setUpdateTrack(UpdateTrack.PRIVATE);